xiyerx/Grape-Image-Segmentation/README.md

 This repository contains the implementation of various deep learning architectures for the segmentation of grape images.
-These include U-Net, SegNet, and Fully Convolutional Networks (FCNs).
+These include variants of U-Net, SegNet and Fully Convolutional Networks (FCNs).
 The performance of these models is assessed using metrics like accuracy, Dice coefficient, Intersection over Union (IoU), and focal loss.

 ## Segmentation Models
 The following segmentation models are implemented: